 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Children with craniopharyngioma may experience any of the symptoms or signs listed below.
-Sometimes, children with craniopharyngioma do not show any of these symptoms, or these symptoms may be caused by another medical condition that is not a tumor.
-If you are concerned about a symptom or sign on this list, please talk with your child’s doctor.
+Sometimes, children with craniopharyngioma do not show any of these symptoms, or these symptoms may be caused by another medical condition not related to the tumor.

-Symptoms caused by craniopharyngioma can be general (caused by pressure building up in the brain), or specific (affecting the normal functioning of the part of the brain where the tumor is by pressing on nerves or blood vessels).
+Symptoms of craniopharyngioma can be caused by pressure building up in the brain, or by the tumor pressing on nerves or blood vessels so that the brain cannot function properly in those areas.
 Generally, craniopharyngioma is not diagnosed until a child has symptoms.

 General symptoms include:

 - Headaches, which may be severe and may be worse in the early morning

 - Nausea and/or vomiting